offline-trust/security-blanket/docs/docs/glossary.md

 `Contact`: A trusted person to operate a security blanket on your behalf.

 `Standby Mode`: The contact has the security blanket fully set up and operational, in case any action is required.

+`in-the-clear credential`: The literal representation of the credential, i.e. the password text to enter.
+As opposed to a meta-credential.

+`meta-credential`: The method to access the literal representation of the credential.
+The "how-to get the text", rather than the text itself.
+As opposed to a credential in the clear.